 The game is to score 701, 501 or 301 as previously agreed.

-Generally each player’s score must start and finish a game with a double (The narrow outer ring of the board).
+Generally, each player’s score must start and finish a game with a double (The narrow outer ring of the board).
 Competition games, however, are usually played with a straight start (no compulsory double) but with a compulsory double to finish.

-The first throw is deducted from the player's start number e.g. 501 and then from the subsequent reduced total.
+The first throw is deducted from the player's start number e.g. 501 and then from the subsequently reduced total.
 The scorer should show both the score obtain for the throw and the reducing total remaining.

 Yorkshire Dartboard Games